In case of contracting an infectious disease at school

 Influenza (excluding infectious diseases such as specific avian influenza and new strains of influenza), whooping cough, measles, mumps, rubella (three-day measles), chicken pox, pharyngoconjunctival fever ( pool fever), tuberculosis, meningococcal meningitis, novel coronavirus infection

-3rd class <It is not primarily transmitted through droplets, but if left untreated it is an infectious disease that could potentially spread in schools.>
+3rd class <This infectious disease is not primarily transmitted through droplets, but if left unchecked, it could potentially spread throughout schools.>

-Cholera, bacterial dysentery, enterohemorrhagic Escherichia coli infection, typhoid fever, paratyphoid fever, epidemic keratoconjunctivitis, acute hemorrhagic conjunctivitis
+Cholera, bacterial dysentery, enterohemorrhagic E. coli infection, typhoid fever, paratyphoid fever, epidemic keratoconjunctivitis, acute hemorrhagic conjunctivitis

-*In addition to the above, other infectious diseases such as streptococcal infection, epidemic vomiting and diarrhea, and mycoplasma pneumonia may be treated as type 3 infectious diseases.
+*In addition to the above, other infectious diseases such as streptococcal infections, gastroenteritis, and mycoplasma pneumonia may also be treated as Category 3 infectious diseases.

 Reporting suspension of attendance (due to contracting a school-related infectious disease)

-③ Make copies of the "School Infectious Disease Recovery Certificate" for each class you missed during your suspension period and submit them to the teacher in charge at the next class.
+"Certificate of Recovery from School-Related Infectious Disease" Make copies of the document for each class you missed during your suspension period.
+Submit to the instructor at the next class. do.

 To prevent school infectious diseases